 Insurance: We are self-insured for certain losses related to health and liability claims and workers' compensation.
 We obtain third-party insurance to limit our exposure to these claims.
 We estimate our self-insured liabilities using a number of factors, including historical claims experience.
-Our self-insurance liability was \$1,783 and \$1,656 at May 2, 2015 and April 26, 2014, respectively, and is included in accrued expenses in our consolidated balance sheets.
+Our self-insurance liability was \$2,314 and \$1,783 at April 30, 2016 and May 2, 2015, respectively, and is included in accrued expenses in our consolidated balance sheets.

 Foreign currency translation: Our foreign subsidiaries use the local currency of their respective countries as their functional currency.
 The assets and liabilities of foreign operations are generally translated at the exchange rates in effect at the balance sheet date.
 The operating results of foreign operations are translated at weighted average exchange rates.
-The related translation gains or losses are reported as a separate component of shareholders' equity in accumulated other comprehensive (loss) income.
+The related translation gains or losses are reported as a separate component of shareholders' equity in accumulated other comprehensive loss.